Wappsto/wappsto-cli/README.md

 ### Run

-To run the Wapp:
+To start a web server that will serve the Wapp run the `serve-wapp` using `npx`:

 ```sh
 npx serve-wapp
 ```

 This will run a local web server where you can test your wapp.
 It is default listen on port 3000.
-Any notifications from your Wapp is presented in the terminal where you are running 'serve-wapp'.
+Any notifications from your Wapp is presented in the terminal where you are running `serve-wapp`.

 ### Delete

-To delete the Wapp:
+To delete the Wapp run the `delete-wapp` using `npx`:

 ```sh
 npx delete-wapp